Sudbury, London: Parks and recreation

 Barham Park is a landscaped garden dating from the 18th century.
 The foundations of Sudbury Lodge, formerly the home of George Barham, founder of Express Dairies, still stand amidst his walled gardens.
 Also in the park is a surviving Georgian building, formerly Crabb's House, which is now used as a library.
 The park has a floral display, three ponds, a conifer plantation, a large and modern children's play area, and a war memorial.

 Sport

 Sudbury was the former home of London Wasps rugby union team who moved there in 1923.
 During the late nineties they relocated to Loftus Road to share with QPR before moving to Buckinghamshire in 2001, and subsequently Coventry in 2014, and the ground at Sudbury Town has been developed for housing.
 The club house still stands and is still considered the club's spiritual home.
 A large swimming pool, outdoor tennis courts, cricket pitches and nets, AstroTurf pitches and a sports complex are located at Vale Farm.
 The complex is also the home ground of Wembley F.C., and contains a stadium with a 2,000 seat capacity.
 Other sports clubs in the district include Sudbury Golf Club, Sudbury Squash and Tennis Club, and Sudbury Court Running Club.

 The Lyons' Sports Club hosted the field hockey preliminaries for the 1948 Summer Olympics.

+Sudbury Court Rugby Club played at the pavilion on East Lane.

+The rugby section was formed by the original Sudbury sports club on November 9th 1958.